jeffvli/feishin/README.md

 ### Can I use (insert database) instead of Postgresql?

-Due to the how [Prisma limitations](https://www.prisma.io/docs/concepts/components/prisma-migrate/prisma-migrate-limitations-issues#you-cannot-automatically-switch-database-providers), there is no easy way to switch to a different database provider at this time.
+Due to [Prisma limitations](https://www.prisma.io/docs/concepts/components/prisma-migrate/prisma-migrate-limitations-issues#you-cannot-automatically-switch-database-providers), there is no easy way to switch to a different database provider at this time.

 ## Development